tasnint/Game-Of-Life/README.md

 - **S: Decrease simulation speed.**
 - **R: Generate a random initial state.**
 - **C: Clear the grid.**
-Contributing
+- Contributing: Feel free to fork this project and submit a pull request if you have suggestions for improvements or new features.
-Feel free to fork this project and submit a pull request if you have suggestions for improvements or new features.
   You can also open issues for any bugs you encounter or suggestions you have.

 ## License